-- What does the marital union of a man and woman say to us about God and his plan for our lives? - What is the purpose of the married life? - What is the impact of social media and pornography on healthy relationships and sexuality?
+- What does the marital union of a man and woman say to us about God and his plan for our lives? - What is the purpose of the married life? - What is the impact of social media and negative portrayals of sexual intimacy on healthy relationships?